M-Files/Developer-Portal/APIs/REST-API/Creating-And-Updating-Objects/index.md

 System.Console.WriteLine("New object Id was: " + objectVersion.ObjVer.ID);
 ```

-<p class="note">The default "Name or Title" property always has the property Id of zero.
+The default "Name or Title" property always has the property Id of zero.
 However, each class may have the property used for the name or title altered during setup.
-Ensure that the property values sent match the expected properties from the class.</p>
+Ensure that the property values sent match the expected properties from the class.
+{:.note}

 ### Creating an object with files